 - Salt, pepper

-- White rice, cooked with green peas and corn
+- White rice, cooked with green peas and carrots

 - Heat the oil in a pan over high heat, and sauté the onion and garlic.
 When the onion is soft and translucent, add tomato paste or ají panca, stir for a few minutes and add the ground beef.
 Cook for 15 minutes over medium-low heat, stirring every now and then.
 If the mixture looks dry, add some water to make it juicy, about ½ cup.

-- Season with salt and pepper, add the chopped carrot, and cook for 5 minutes more.
+- Season with salt and pepper and cook for 5 minutes more.
 When ready, add raisins, black olives, hard-boiled eggs, and parsley.
 Turn off the heat.